arcticengine/arctic/CONTRIBUTING.md

 Make your change.
 Make sure it compiles and works as intended (write tests, use it in the demo, etc.).

+Check for codestyle violations with `lint.bat` before committing.

 Push to your fork and [submit a pull request][pr].

 [pr]: https://github.com/FrostyMorning/arctic/compare/